daveo-8/farcaster/README.md

 ### Test Command ###
 Run the test with command `make test`
+If there is an error, try manually installing vitest and c8 again with `npm install --save-dev vitest c8`

 ### Test File Locations ###
 JS/TS located in `tests/`